Roenhoogland/Data-Analytics/Projects/Cyclistic/README.md

 # Cyclistic Analysis
-This is the final capstone project part of the Google Data Analytics Certificate Albeit a fictive company, the analysis is conducted with real data.
+This is the capstone project part of the Google Data Analytics Certificate.
+Albeit a fictive company, the analysis is conducted with real data.
 ## Table of Contents